 "Uunartoq Hot Springs" is an island destination in southern Greenland, and country's only one where the spring is used as swimming pool, and during whole-year round.
 Uunartoq is an uninhabited island located between Qaqortoq and Nanortalik.
 It is often advertized as Greenland's only "outdoor spa" - featuring scenic views to drifting icebergs and surrounded by mountain peaks.
 Among country's other "hot springs" destinations is Qeqertarsuaq (Disco Island).

 Uunartoq Qeqertaq Island (translated "Warming Island") is located off Greenland's east-central coast, approx 550 km (342 ml) north of Arctic Circle.
 The land was officially recognised as island in September 2005.

-Uunartoq Qeqertaq Island, Greenlandic for "Warming Island", is an isle off the east central coast of Greenland.
-It is located 550 kilometres (342 mi) north of the Arctic Circle.
-Uunartoq Qeqertaq Island became recognised as an island by US explorer Dennis Schmitt in September 2005.
-Even in 2002, when ice shelves began retreating fastly in this area, it was attached to mainland of Liverpool Land by glacial ice so that by 2005 Uunartoq Qeqertaq was no longer attached to mainland.
+In 2002, when ice shelves in this area started to retreat, the land was still attached by glacial ice to mainland Greenland (Liverpool Land peninsula).
 Members of scientific community believe the newly discovered isle is a direct result of global warming.
 Uunartoq Qeqertaq Island has three big peninsulas, and this way resembles the letter "W".